avishekdutta14/downstream_paprica/README.md

 @author: Avishek Dutta (avishekdutta14@gmail.com)
 @requires: python3 and Pandas

 Requires all the .ec.csv files from each samples and also require the taxa_abundance.csv (output from taxa_view.py or taxa_view_v2.py).
-Copy all the .ec.csv file to a new folder in which only the ec files and taxa_abundance.csv is present and run the script "python taxzyme.py".
+Copy all the .ec.csv (output of paprica) file to a new folder in which only the ec files and taxa_abundance.csv is present and run the script "python taxzyme.py".

 N.B.: Please note that the enzyme abundance for a particular taxa reported in the output is the cumulative abundance of the enzmye present across all the samples used for the analysis.